ForgeRock/tntp-docebo/README.md

 The SaaS REST connector is configured over REST rather than directly through the connector UI in the connector reference documentation.

-## Files

-- `docebo_connector.json` — the connector configuration for the Docebo integration.

 ## Configuration

 ### Create the SaaS REST Application